 30 years of innovation with LIRMM

-Founded in 1992, the Montpellier Computer Science, Robotics and Microelectronics Laboratory, better known as LIRMM, celebrated its 30th anniversary this year.
-Philippe Poignet, the laboratory's director, gives us the opportunity to look back at the countless innovations that, thanks to the commitment of our researchers, have gone beyond the walls of our labs to be put to good use in fields as diverse as they are astonishing.
+Created in 1992, the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics, better known as LIRMM, celebrated its 30th anniversary this year.
+This was an opportunity to look back with Philippe Poignet, its director, on the countless innovations that, thanks to the commitment of researchers, have gone beyond the walls of the labs to be put to good use in fields as diverse as they are surprising.

-Initiated by Christian Durante and his team, including Michel Chein, this new structure, called LIRMM, was headed up in 1992 by Gaston Cambon.
-Initially, four departments were set up, which soon became three: the computer science department with 15 research teams, including one shared with the robotics department; the robotics department, which now has 4 teams; and the microelectronics department with 3 teams.
-In all, more than 400 people, including 160 researchers, lecturers and teacher-researchers of 40 nationalities, all contribute to making this laboratory one of the outposts of innovation at the University of Montpellier.
+Initiated by Christian Durante and his team, including Michel Chein, this new structure, named LIRMM, has been headed by Gaston Cambon since 1992.
+Initially, four departments were created, which quickly became three: the computer science department, composed of 15 research teams, including one shared with the robotics department; the robotics department, which now has four teams; and the microelectronics department with its three teams.
+In total, more than 400 people, including 160 researchers, Professors teacher-researchers of 40 nationalities, all contribute to making this laboratory one of the forefronts of innovation at the University of Montpellier.

 Serving human beings

-Iconic and fascinating, robotics is of course the stuff of dreams and fantasies for the general public.
-Several specialties coexist at LIRMM, starting with humanoid robotics and more particularly cobotics, i.e. human/robot interaction.
-A report in the podcast A l'UM la science gave Robin Passama and Benjamin Navarro the opportunity to present their work on collaborative robots capable of assisting humans with simple tasks.
-The department also specializes in underwater robotics, in particular the famous archaeology robots (Robots in deep waters) by Vincent Creuze, winner of the University of Montpellier's 2022 Innovation Prize.
+Emblematic and fascinating, robotics is naturally the subject of dreams and fantasies for the general public.
+Several specialties coexist within LIRMM, starting with humanoid robotics and more specifically cobotics, i.e., human/robot interaction.
+A report in the podcast A l'UM la science gave Robin Passama and Benjamin Navarro the opportunity to present their work on collaborative robots capable of assisting humans in simple tasks.
+Another specialty of the department is underwater robotics, notably the famous archaeological robots (Des robots en eaux profondes) by Vincent Creuze, winner of the 2022 Innovation Award from the University of Montpellier.

 Surgical robotics is also at the heart of the robotics department's work.
-Here, robots are making great strides in eye surgery with Acucurgical, the start-up that includes Philippe Poignet and Yassine Haddab; reconstructive surgery for burn victims with Dermarob and, more recently, a new robot developed with Lyon-based start-up LabSkinCreations; urology with Ily (Sterlab), an assistance robot for the treatment of kidney stones; and hip and knee surgery with MedTech (now Zimmer-Biomet).
+Here, progress is being made in eye surgery with Acucurgical, the start-up founded by Philippe Poignet and Yassine Haddab; reconstructive surgery for severe burn victims with Dermarob and, more recently, a new robot developed with the Lyon-based start-up LabSkinCreations; urology with Ily (Sterlab), an assistance robot for the treatment of kidney stones; hip and knee surgery with MedTech (now Zimmer-Biomet).

-"On the electronics side, we are focusing on the testing and reliability of integrated circuits, and the design of adaptive embedded systems.
-These systems need to be energy-efficient ", explains the LIRMM director.
-Laurent Latorre, head of the microelectronics department, was kind enough to introduce us to this lesser-known discipline in a report broadcast on A l'UM la science on September 22.
+"On the electronics side, we focus on testing and reliability of integrated circuits and on designing adaptive embedded systems.
+These systems are designed to be energy efficient," explains the director of LIRMM.
+This field is less well known to the general public, but Laurent Latorre, head of the microelectronics department, kindly introduced us to it in a report broadcast on A l'UM la science on September 22.

 Interdisciplinarity as the laboratory's DNA